axisgroup/evaluation-toolkit/4.Conveying-Test-Results/Checklist-of-potential-actions.md

 - **Filter: show me something conditionally**

   Add or remove filtering capability
-  Scenarios: The user is overwhelmed by too much information and wants to focus on one group at a time.
+  Use fiters if the user is overwhelmed by too much information and wants to focus on one group at a time.
-  A power user wants to be able to slice and dice the data is different ways.
+  Filter can also be used for power users who want to be able to slice and dice the data is different ways.

 - **Brushing: show me connected items**

   Add or remove brushing capability
-  Scenario: Multiple visuizations on the screen have atleast one set of dimmensions that are the same.
-The user does not read charts in isolation and wants to view how a data point is doing across multiple visualizations.
+ Use brushing when multiple visuizations on the screen have atleast one set of dimmensions that are the same.
+Brushing is useful when the user does not read charts in isolation and wants to view how a data point is doing across multiple visualizations.

 - **Reconfigure: show me a different arrangement**

 E.g. changing the sort criteria on a list
-Scenario: The user does not have a fixed way of viewing information.
+Reconfiguring can be used when the user does not have a fixed way of viewing information.

 - **Encode: show me a different representation**

   Change the chart type altogether
-  Scenraio: The user wants different insights from the same data points.
+ Encoding is helpful when the user wants different insights from the same data points.

 - **Abstract/Elaborate: show me more or less detail**
   Add or remove tooltips on hover.
-  Scenario: The user wants additional context/details for only one set of information at a time.
+  This can be used when the user wants additional context/details for only one set of information at a time.

 - **Select: mark something as interesting**
-  Highlight points on the screen, add bookmarks
-  Scenario: The user wants to highlight interesting elements on the screen and view them at a later timeor share them with someone else.
+  Highlight points on the screen, add bookmarks Selections are used to highlight interesting elements on the screen and view them at a later timeor share them with someone else.

 - **Explore: show me something else**

 - **Alternative choices: show me alternative metrics/ dimensions**
-  Add toggles for a visulization to switch out metrics
-  Scenario: The user wants to go back forth between two or more sets of metrics visualized the same way.
+  Add toggles for a visulization to switch out metrics Alternative choices are a great way to go back forth between two or more sets of metrics visualized the same way.

 - **Starring/tagging: show me things that I may have flagged**